Tarrant County College

 Tarrant County College (TCC) or Tarrant County College District (TCCD) is a public community college in Tarrant County, Texas.
-It offers Associate of Arts, an Associate of Science, an Associate of Applied Science, and Associate of Arts in Teaching degrees.
-As of 2008, the institution was ranked as the sixth largest in Texas among community colleges and universities with student enrollment for credit hours of 98,000.
-Five physical campuses, a virtual campus (TCC Connect) and a centralized office make up the TCC District.
+It offers five transferrable degrees as well as degrees and certificates in occupational and technical programs.
+The district consists of five physical campuses, a virtual campus (TCC Connect) and a centralized office.

+History

-Originally called Tarrant County Junior College (TCJC), the school began on July 31, 1965, after voters approved a bond election for the formation of a junior college district.
-In 1958, the South Campus was the first campus to open in south Fort Worth; in 1967, the Northeast Campus was built in Hurst.
-A third campus, Northwest, was added in 1976, in northwest Fort Worth.
+Tarrant County College began on July 31, 1965 after voters approved a bond election for the formation of a junior college district.
+In 1967, the South Campus was the first campus to open in south Fort Worth; in 1967, the Northeast Campus was built in Hurst.
+A third campus, the Northwest Campus, was added in 1976, in northwest Fort Worth.
 In 1996, the Southeast Campus was built in Arlington.
-The fifth, Trinity River Campus, opened in downtown Fort Worth fall of 2009.
-In 1999, the College District decided to drop the "Junior" from the college name.
+The fifth, Trinity River Campus, opened in downtown Fort Worth in the fall of 2009.

 As defined by the Texas Legislature, the official service area of TCCD includes all of Tarrant County.

+Collegiate high schools

+Tarrant County College offers several dual-credit programs, known as collegiate high schools, that offer an associate degree along with a high school diploma.